 Likert Scale Definition: History and Usage

-While it’s easy to remember the survey name “likert” because it’s often used as a measurement of how much someone “liked” something, it’s actually named after American social scientist Rensis Likert, who devised the psychometric approach in 1932 for conducting social and educational research.
-It’s been around ever since—and today Likert-type scales are considered some of the best survey tools for researching popular opinions, whether it’s in the form of a customer satisfaction survey or a marketing research survey.
+What is a Likert scale and how do you use one?
+Firstly, the Likert scale is named after American social scientist Rensis Likert.
+Likert devised the psychometric approach in 1932 for conducting social and educational research.
+Today, Likert-type scales are considered some of the best survey tools for researching popular opinions.
+As a result, they’re often used for customer satisfaction surveys or marketing research surveys.

-In a Likert scale, a person selects one statement among several that reflects their perceived quality of a product, service, or other item.
-The most effective Likert rating scales generally consist of 5-7 balanced responses that people can choose from, often with a neutral midpoint.
-It’s very common for companies to use Likert scales when they want to evaluate a customer’s level of satisfaction during a recent experience.
+On a Likert scale, a person selects one option among several that reflects how much they agree with a statement.
+In other words, the scale generally consists of five or seven balanced responses that people can choose from, with a neutral midpoint.
+However, there can be as few as two responses (with no neutral response) or as many as ten.
+Now, it’s very common for companies to use these scales when they want to evaluate a customer’s level of satisfaction during a recent experience.

-Later on, you’ll see many examples of Likert survey scales that you can use to craft your own.
-But, just so we’re on the same page from here on out, here’s a typical question using a 5-point Likert scale:
+Later on, you’ll see many examples of Likert survey scales.
+However, to be sure we’re on the same page here’s a typical question using 5 points:

 SurveyLegend provides quality support to its customers: